 Vicki took early retirement from the corporate world to pursue her passion to care for animals.
 She returned to school and graduated from the University of Cincinnati Blue Ash Veterinary Technology program in 2019.
 Vicki is married with three grown children and two beautiful grandsons.
 She and her husband, Dale, have two wire-haired pointing griffon dogs named Fargo and Luna.

 Vicki is especially interested in Oncology as she continues to care for Fargo in his battle with Lymphoma.
 Vicki also enjoys volunteering at local canine events like My Furry Valentine and Canine Corps.

-Hi!
-My name is Patti Alexander.
-I recently joined East Hills Vet Clinic at the end of April 2020 as a vet assistant.
-For the past 30 years I've been caring for dogs and cats.
-As an assistant at East Hills, I assist the Techs and Doctors and make you're furry loved ones feel as comfortable as possible.
-Outside of work, I am a proud mom of a high school senior graduate of 2020 and also a fur mom of 2 cats and 2 dogs.
-For fun I enjoy hiking, camping, music and festivals.
-I look forward to meeting you!
+Patti joined East Hills Vet Clinic in April, 2020 as a Veterinary Assistant.
+For the past 30 years, she has been caring for dogs and cats.
+As an Assistant at East Hills, she partners with the Technicians and Doctors to make your "furry loved ones" feel as comfortable as possible.
+Outside of work, Patti is a proud mom of a recent high school graduate and a fur mom of two cats and two dogs.
+For fun, she enjoys hiking, camping, music and festivals.